01Joseph-Hwang10/mypy/README.md

 - Check if function that removes os, etc works properly

+- Make able string input and list input as selection

 <!-- - Add sqlite to server -->

 - Needa know how to add the environment variable at browser (Later)